 - Scaling down is much easier.
 Just as it is easier to ramp up with outsourced sales, cutting back is also much easier.
 No need to layoff employees, a business owner simply needs to modify the agreement with the outsourced company.

-- Managing an outsourced sales staff is much easier.
+- Managing an outsourced sales staff is much easier, especially when the outsourced company uses a product like Astea's service dispatch software.
 Managing a sales team takes a lot of time and energy.
 Most small business owners don't have a lot of spare time.
 With an outsourced sales team, business owners can focus on and manage results rather than the individual sales people.

 - Business owners can try it out, before making a long term commitment.
 It can be difficult to hire someone, give them a shot, and then lay them off if things don' t work out.
 Beyond the emotional part of laying someone off, there are legal issues to consider, along with loss of major investment capital (training, signing bonuses, benefits, etc.).

 Outsourced sales offers many advantages to small business owners, however, it certainly isn't for everyone.
 Before deciding to outsource sales operations, small business owners should make sure to interview several companies and start off with a short term contract to ensure that the solution works for their business before committing long term.